A Spring Guide to Asheville, NC

 Things to Do in Spring in Asheville

 In this garden lover's paradise, a stop at the North Carolina Arboretum is a must.
 The Arboretum is located just steps away from the Blue Ridge Parkway, America's favorite scenic drive.
 In addition to 65-acres of well-manicured gardens, the Arboretum is your gateway to a network of trails that connect to neighboring Bent Creek Experimental Forest.
-A highlight at the Arboretum is the Quilt Garden, which taps into the local history of American Craft by featuring flower beds in unique patterns.
+A highlight at the Arboretum is the Quilt Garden (pictured above), which taps into the local history of American Craft by featuring flower beds in unique patterns.

 Just five minutes from downtown Asheville, step into an urban oasis at the Botanical Gardens of Asheville.
 Located adjacent to the campus of the University of North Carolina at Asheville, you’ll find dozens of wildflowers along the well-maintained trails.